camcl/poolimputeSNPs/README.md

 ## Usage without a container

-**Important:** Keep in mind that installing the conda environment on a machine requires a large amount of memory (ca. 2.2 GB).
+**Important:** Keep in mind that installing the conda environment on a machine requires a large amount of space in memory (ca. 2.2 GB).

 ### Initialize and activate the main conda environment for the project